JuliaWeb/HTTP.jl/README.md

 * types to represent `Request`s, `Response`s, and `Headers`
 * a dictionary of `STATUS_CODES`
     (maps integer codes to string descriptions; covers all the codes from the RFCs)
-* a bitmask representation of HTTP request methods
 * a function to `escapeHTML` in a `String`
 * a function to turn a query string from a url into a `Dict{String,String}`